tanush-0/Learning-Tracker/progress/week-01/day-1.md

 ## ✅ What I Did
 - Learned basic HTML tags and structure
-- Created my first webpage: `about-me`
+- Created my new webpage: `index.html`
 - Structured my folders for tracking and projects

 ## 🧠 Notes